Tippy Money

 The opportunity

-Online support was becoming normal — from streaming platforms to creator tools like Patreon and Substack — but tipping still felt disconnected from where conversations were actually happening.
+Online support was becoming normal — from streaming platforms to creator tools like Patreon and Substack.
+But tipping still felt disconnected from where conversations were actually happening.

-We saw an opportunity to make tipping native to social media: one account, multiple platforms, and a lightweight experience that felt as easy as sending a reply.
+We saw an opportunity to make tipping native to social media:

 We started with indie hackers and creators building in public because we were part of that space ourselves.
 These were people already sharing work openly, supporting each other, and celebrating small wins online.
 That gave us immediate access to real users, quick feedback, and a community willing to test early ideas.